 The short answer to the question of whether it is possible to get an interest-free personal loan is: no, it isn't possible.
 A truly interest-free personal loan doesn't exist.
 The interest is included within the calculation for the monthly repayment for both personal loans and secured loans.

 While you won't be able to take out an interest-free personal or secured loan, they are still relatively low-cost ways to borrow money.
-Interest rates in general are now at historically low levels, which means the cost of borrowing is also below average.
+Interest rates, even though they are rising, are still at relatively low levels, which means the cost of borrowing is also below average.
 This means you could take out an unsecured loan of £10,000 over three years starting from just under 3% APR.
 Similar rates are available for secured loans, although they typically allow people to borrow larger amounts over a longer period.
 The rate you are offered and, indeed, whether you will be accepted for a loan in the first place, will be dependent on your credit history and ability to pay back the debt.

 For more information on personal and secured loans, read our article "Which is the best type of loan for you?"